stuerp/foo_vis_spectrum_analyzer/docs/README.md

 ### Styles page

 Most of the elements of a graph can be styled.
 The styles list shows all available styles.
 Each style has a number of settings that determine how the element is rendered.

+`Scope`

+Styles are available in the global scope and local to each graph.
+Graph-local style override their definition in the global scope.

+Some styles behave differently when selecting the `Overlap graphs` options.
+F.e. when overlapping graphs the global graph styles are used.

 `Color source`